 Pa.
-Couple Killed Inside Their Home — as Police Search for Person of Interest With 'Pronounced Limp'
+Couple Killed Inside Their Home — as Person of Interest Is Found Dead

 “They seemed to be a nice, young couple that just happened to be unfortunate victims in this case,” Shore said.

 Autopsies will be conducted on Thursday to determine their cause of death.

-Anyone who encounters Mooney in person is cautioned not to confront him but to call 911 immediately.
+Police are still seeking anyone with information about Mooney and are asked to call 215-322-6114.